Roundness properties of ultrametric spaces: Euclidean embeddings and strict negative type

 \begin{theorem} Let $n > 1$ be an integer and let $\wp = \log_{2}(1 + 1/n)$.
 If $(X,d)$ is an $n + 1$ point metric space and if $0 \leq p < \wp$, then the metric space $(X, d^{p/2})$ can be isometrically embedded in the Euclidean space $\mathbb{R}^{n}$ of dimension $n$ but it cannot be isometrically embedded in any Euclidean space $\mathbb{R}^{r}$ of dimension $r< n$. \end{theorem}

 \begin{remark} Theorem \ref{thm3.75} is a version of Corollary 3 in Deza and Maehara \cite{Dez} but with additional control over the nature of the isometry.
 For technical reasons which we shall not elaborate here, there is no expectation that the value $\wp(n) = \log_{2}(1 + 1/n)$ used in the statement of Theorem \ref{thm3.75} is optimal.
 It is a challenging open problem to compute $\sup \wp$ where the supremum is taken over all $\wp = \wp(n) > 0$ for which Theorem \ref{thm3.75} holds.
 This relates to the conjecture in Section $5$ of \cite{Dez}.
-In the restricted case of an $n + 1$ point metric tree endowed with the usual path metric, Theorem \ref{thm3.75} will necessarily hold for a value of $\wp = \wp(n) > 1$ that only depends on $n$.
+In the restricted case of an $n + 1$ point metric tree endowed with the usual graph metric, Theorem \ref{thm3.75} will necessarily hold for a value of $\wp = \wp(n) > 1$ that only depends on $n$.
 This follows from Corollary \ref{cor3.5} and Corollary 5.5 in Doust and Weston \cite{Dou}.
-The best known value of $\wp(n)$ in the setting of unweighted $n + 1$ point metric trees is provided by Corollary 3.4 in \cite{Hli}.
+The best known value of $\wp(n)$ for unweighted $n + 1$ point metric trees is provided by Corollary 3.4 in \cite{Hli}.
 Another important aspect of Corollary \ref{cor3.5} and Theorem \ref{thm3.75} arises in situations where $p = 1$.
 This is the case of strict $1$-negative type.
 For example, we obtain a version of Theorem 3.4 (3) in Nickolas and Wolf \cite{Nic} by setting $p = 1$ in Corollary \ref{cor3.5}.
-It is to be stressed, however, that Theorem 3.4 (3) in \cite{Nic} gives some additional geometric and measure theoretic information. \end{remark}
+However, Theorem 3.4 (3) in \cite{Nic} provides additional measure theoretic information. \end{remark}

+There is a neat way to apply Theorem \ref{thm3.75} to one of the fundamental problems of distance geometry; namely, the problem of realizing graphs in Euclidean spaces.
+Let $G = (V, E)$ be a finite simple connected graph whose edges are weighted by some function $d: E \rightarrow (0, \infty)$ and let $k > 1$ be an integer.
+Recall that, by definition, a \textit{realization of the graph $G$ in $\ell_{2}^{(k)}$} is a map $\varkappa : V \rightarrow \ell_{2}^{(k)}$ such that

+It is worth stressing that such a function $\varkappa$ is not an embedding in any strict topological sense.
+The notion of graph realization is only predicated upon the lengths of the edges $\{ u,v \} \in E$.
+Now assume that $n = |G| > 2$ and suppose that $d(\{ u,v \}) = 1$ for each $\{ u,v \} \in E$.
+By Theorem \ref{thm3.75}, there is a $p > 0$ such that $(G, d^{p/2})$ can be isometrically embedded into $\ell_{2}^{(n-1)}$ as an affinely independent set.
+In particular, as $1^{p/2} = 1$, we see immediately that $G$ may be realized in $\ell_{2}^{(n-1)}$.
+In summary, we have obtained the following result.

+\begin{corollary} Let $G$ be a finite simple connected graph endowed with the ordinary graph metric and suppose that $n = |G| > 2$.
+Then the graph $G$ may be realized as an affinely independent set in $\ell_{2}^{(n-1)}$. \end{corollary}